jaimetur/PhotoMigrator/help/1-command-line-interface.md

               ​--source=/home/Takeout -> Select this Takeout folder as Source.
               ​                      (both, zipped and unzipped format are supported) -target,   --target <TARGET>
-             Select the <TARGET> for the AUTOMATED-MIGRATION Process to Pull all your Assets (including Albums) from the <SOURCE> Cloud Service and Push them to the <TARGET> Cloud Service (including all Albums that you may have on the
+             Select the <TARGET> for the AUTOMATIC-MIGRATION Process to Pull all your Assets (including Albums) from the <SOURCE> Cloud Service and Push them to the <TARGET> Cloud Service (including all Albums that you may have on the
              <SOURCE> Cloud Service).